I know they say you need to keep dating your partner, but what do you do when you’re exhausted with small kids at home or on a super tight budget?

 3. Eat By Candelight:

-Cook the kids what they like to eat and then make yourselves a fancier meal after they are asleep and eat by candelight.
+Cook the kids easy food they like to eat and then make yourselves a fancier meal after they are asleep and eat by candelight.

 Bonus points for setting the table like a fancy restaurant.